whatjakecodes/whatjakecodes.github.io/blogs/method-object-refactor-pattern.md

 ```

-While this code takes one maybe a minute to understand, more commonly the pre-existing code one encounters in the wild
+While this code takes maybe a minute to understand, more commonly the pre-existing code encountered in the wild
-takes multiple hours to grok.
+can take much longer grok.

 Why is that?
-Unfortunately, but understandably, one does not always go to lengths to achieve such readability in the code they write.
+Sometimes a developer does not always go to lengths to achieve such readability in the code they write.
 Perhaps this code above does not even seem realistic or achievable:
 * The private methods don't take any parameters, so how do they operate on any data?
 * The exchange isn't being utilized, because the methods don't accept any parameters.
 * The exchange isn't stored as a class-level field, either, so the private methods could not access it that way.

 Fair enough.
 But it's not as out-of-reach as one might think.

-> Understanding code's intent is one of the biggest hurdles holding back the developers trying to maintain codebases.
-> If one doesn't see the intent, then they don't clearly see the software features or capabilities,
-> and then they become afraid to change the code because they don't know what might break.
-> If one is afraid to change the code, they can't improve it.

-> Fear is the mind killer.

 Proposal: the "Method Object" refactor pattern is **a** tool for shaping code into something more understandable.